septa-ma/Django-Celery-RabbitMQ/README.md

 - A message broker is a software tool that facilitates services and applications to transfer messages for communication and information exchange.
 - Message brokers can secure, archive, route, and dispatch messages to the appropriate recipients.
 - They operate as a bridge between various applications, allowing senders to send messages without being familiar with the location, activity, or number of recipients.
-- AMQP is an authorized messaging protocols which Message Broker works with for transforming messages.

 - **basic consepts:**
     - Producer: Is an endpoint which sends any kind of data, that is stored inside the message broker to distribute.